 BioRender is the world’s first tool designed to help scientists create beautiful, professional scientific drawings in minutes, the company’s Facebook bio says.

 The team’s goal was to build an adobe illustrator-like tool for researchers to depict their work visually.

 Aoki, a trained medical illustrator and a former lead illustrator for National Geographic, got the idea for BioRender after her Toronto studio was inundated with requests from local scientists who struggled to create quality graphics to accompany their presentations and journal submissions.

 “Some of these are Nobel-winning scientists who are making the front page of really prestigious science journals, but when you open it up and read the articles, the images that are supposed to capture that science are completely unstandardized, which is obviously an issue for educational purposes,” she told U of T News earlier this year.

-BioRender, which received support by ONRamp, is not only improving the look of researchers’ diagrams but is helping to create a visual language to represent protein structures and chemical pathways.
+BioRender, which received support from ONRamp, is improving the look of researchers’ diagrams and creating a visual language to represent protein structures and chemical pathways.
 That could ultimately make it easier for researchers to communicate their work to the public and each other, speeding up the pace of innovation and discovery.

 The co-founders of Just Vertical, who both studied sustainability management at U of T Mississauga, sell an upright hydroponic growing system that can be parked in the corner of a kitchen and used to grow everything from leafy kale to fresh strawberries.